GMAT Scores for Top Business Schools

 Balancing Your GMAT Score With Other Factors

-The point is, your GMAT is just one factor among many.
-So, determining what score you’ll need to be competitive at top schools is a matter of not only looking at GMAT averages, but also realistically evaluating the strengths and weaknesses in your individual profile.
+The point is, your GMAT score is just one factor among many.
+So, determining what score you’ll need to be competitive at top schools is a matter of not only looking at GMAT averages but also realistically evaluating the strengths and weaknesses in your individual profile.

-Case in point: Some number of students that were accepted to the schools on the top 10 list scored well below the average GMAT score for top business schools.
-For example, we saw that the GMAT score range at the Wharton School, which ranked at #2, dipped as low as 540 — significantly lower than Wharton’s average GMAT score of 722.
+Case in point: A number of students who were accepted to the schools on the top 10 list scored well below the average GMAT score for top business schools.
+For example, we saw that the GMAT score range at Stanford GSB, which tied for #2, dipped as low as 540 (legacy) — significantly lower than its average legacy GMAT score of 738.
 What explains this discrepancy?

 The only explanation is that those students were exceptional enough in other areas to impress admissions.
 Perhaps they had noteworthy careers, advanced degrees, or certifications such as CPA/CA/CFA.
 Perhaps they came from underrepresented backgrounds or industries and had glowing recommendations and polished personal essays.
 All of these factors come into play when admissions committees are putting together incoming classes.